singha-brother/Security_Notes/Portswigger/Access_Control/labs.md

 ---

-## Lab - 12: Multi-step process with no access control on one step
+## Lab - 12: Multi-step process with no access control on one step (P)

 - This lab has an admin panel with a flawed multi-step process for changing a user's role.
 You can familiarize yourself with the admin panel by logging in using the credentials administrator:admin.
 To solve the lab, log in using the credentials wiener:peter and exploit the flawed access controls to promote yourself to become an administrator.